Alternating Reinforcement Learning with Contextual Rubric Rewards: Beyond the Scalarization Strategy: Supplementary Details in Experiments

-\paragraph{Ablation Study of RL Algorithms.} In addition to GRPO, we evaluate the efficacy of our framework across alternative reinforcement learning algorithms, including DAPO \citep{yu2025dapo}, and GSPO \citep{zheng2025group}, as shown in Table \ref{tab:supp_compare_algo}.
+In addition to GRPO, we evaluate the efficacy of our framework across alternative reinforcement learning algorithms, including DAPO \citep{yu2025dapo}, and GSPO \citep{zheng2025group}, as shown in Table \ref{tab:supp_compare_algo}.
 The base model is Qwen3-8B.
 In ARL, we use the fixed meta-class Order 0: [completeness, accuracy, instruction following, context awareness, communication quality].
 The results of Scalarized RL are in color black and Alternating RL in color {\textbf{blue}}.
+The standard errors that are consistently $0.10$, $0.08$ and $0.09$ for GRPO, GSPO, and DAPO, respectively.
 The performances are comparable across different RL algorithms, and ARL uniformly outperforms SRL.